Blackheads, a type of mild acne that can develop inside hair follicles, are a common annoyance that can affect people of all ages.

 Tretinoin, which is used to treat and prevent acne, can be useful in removing blackheads from your facial skin.
 Below, we’ve explained how tretinoin works and how you can use it to remove and prevent blackheads over the long term.

 In a way, you can think of tretinoin as acting almost like a fast-forward button for your facial skin cells.
-By helping you exfoliate and produce new skin faster, tretinoin makes it harder for old skin and oil to build up over time and cause acne to develop.
+By decreasing the comedones from forming, tretinoin makes it harder for old skin and oil to build up in hair follicles over time and cause acne to develop.

 While there are no studies that specifically deal with tretinoin and blackheads, several studies show that tretinoin is highly effective at treating and reducing acne.

 One study from 2009 found that tretinoin had a “significantly greater” treatment success rate than a non-therapeutic placebo.
-In a different study, researchers noted a measurable decrease in facial acne in people given a mix of tretinoin cream and clindamycin 1% gel.
+In a different study, researchers noted a measurable decrease in facial acne in people given a mix of tretinoin cream and clindamycin one percent gel.
+The Journal of American Academy of Dermatologist said that retinoids are the “core of topical therapy for acne."

 Are you interested in using tretinoin to eliminate and prevent blackheads?
 Our guide to using tretinoin for acne prevention covers the entire process of preventing facial acne with tretinoin, from choosing the right strength of tretinoin cream to applying the product to your face.